openstack/nova-specs/specs/kilo/implemented/virt-driver-cpu-pinning.rst

 have unpredictable latency, which may be unacceptable for the type of application being run.

 Use Cases
 ---------

-Depending on the workload being executed the end user or cloud admin may wish to have control over how the guest used hyperthreads.
-To maximise cache efficiency, the guest may wish to be pinned to thread siblings.
-Conversely the guest may wish to avoid thread siblings (ie only pin to 1 sibling) or even avoid hosts with threads entirely.
-This level of control is of particular importance to Network Function Virtualization (NFV) deployments which care about maximising cache efficiency of vCPUs.
+Depending on the workload being executed, the end user or cloud admin may wish to have control over which physical CPUs (pCPUs) are utilized by the virtual CPUs (vCPUs) of any given instance.

 Project Priority
 ----------------